gabrieletome/proTN_package/README.md

 The activity score provide by PhosR is used to generated a graphical versione of the human kinome tree using CORAL (Metz K.S. et al. 2018), a web shiny app for visualizing both quantitative and qualitative data.
 It generates high-resolution scalable vector graphic files suitable for publication without the need for refinement in graphic editing software.

 <img src="www/images/figures/TA_kinase_Tree_CORAL-cropped.svg" width="75%" style="display:block;margin-left:auto;margin-right:auto"/>

+## Getting help
+Bugs and errors can be reported at the issues page on GitHub.
+Before filing new issues, please read the documentation and take a look at currently open and already closed discussions.

 ## Contacts
 Gabriele Tomè, Developer: gabriele.tome@unitn.it